Fumnanya77/alx-low_level_programming/README.md

-This is directory is contains programs written i C programming language
+This directory is for variadic functions